az0r3/hostapd-mana/Readme.md

 ## Bootstrap

 ### Be aware
 This tool appears to be *extremely* sensitive to connection quality.
-Substantial hours were lost on debugging an error residing in the real world.
+Substantial hours were spent on debugging an error residing mostly in the real world.

 ### Steps
 * Gen server cert presented to user: